T31K/t31k.dev/README.md

 👋🏻  Hi there, welcome to my portfolio site, this page was Boostrapped using [Flatfy Theme](https://github.com/andreagalanti/Flatfy-Free-Flat-and-Responsive-HTML5-Template).
 The skeleton was built using this theme but I've gone lengths to customize it to my personal preference.

+🙏🏻   If you came from my Medium post, thank you for your contribution.

 ## 📚 Libraries Used
 - [x] Bootstrap
 - [x] jQuery